Backpack coolers are great for transporting beverages and food to the beach. Photo: Rebecca Parsons

 Cons: Pricey

 CamelBak makes coolers?
 We were surprised too.
-But they do, and they’re awesome.
+But it does, and they’re awesome.
 The ChillBak Pack 30 has it all.
 In addition to a large cooler space capable of holding up to 24 drinks, the ChillBack includes a 6L hydration bladder, so you can sip while you walk.

-At first, we thought this seemed unnecessary but after testing, we found it awesome.
-You can fill it with water to keep yourself hydrated or if you want to go nuts, fill it with something tastier (just make sure you clean it out well afterwards).
+At first, we thought this seemed unnecessary, but after testing, we found it awesome.
+You can fill it with water to keep yourself hydrated, or if you want to go nuts, fill it with something tastier (just make sure you clean it out well afterward).

 Best Ice Free Backpack Cooler